 While organizations have struggled with implementing certificates in the past, it’s clear the role of certificates is only going become more important in the future.
 Every machine needs an identity (including, containers, cloud IaaS applications and IoT devices) and digital certificates are the preferred method of identification.

 In addition, organizations understand the importance and need for increased privacy.
 Encryption is a necessity, from the GDPR to defeating government surveillance; more and more network traffic is encrypted.
-Together, these factors mean that the protection of machine identities is more important than ever.
+Together, these factors mean that the management of machine identities is more important than ever.

 So how, exactly, should security leaders adapt their strategies to compensate for the challenges the CA industry faces and their own increasing requirements for certificates?